denisrasulev/business-challenges/README.md

 Sales problems such as an inability to recruit sales people who have many connections amongst your target customers.

+- Only 28.1% of closed deals are predicted accurately90 days out.
+- Reps spend 99.5% on leads with prospects that will never convert.
+- Reps only spend only 36.6% of their time on revenue generating activity.
+- 87% of companies said data integrity and clean-up is a significant issue.
+- Only 27.9%of sales leaders felt they had a dynamic sales process within their organization.
+- Sales reps believe they contact prospects but they only contact them 4 times.
+- Just 47% of companies report access to relevant content for sales reps.
+- Only 41.2%of sales leaders agreed that their comp plans were aligned with business objectives.
+- 79% of all marketing leads are never converted to sales.
+- 82% of B2B decision-makers think sales reps are unprepared.
+Based on Research from InsideSales.com, CSO Insights, Pardot, The Alexander Group, Biznology, and SpringCM

 ## Customer Relationships
 Customers who are unhappy with your products or services such that they are likely to cancel services and/or generate negative word of mouth.